What Are REALTOR® Fees And Who Pays Them?

 In some limited cases, agents will work with both buyers and sellers.
 If they’re helping buyers interested in purchasing a FSBO home, they might need to assist the sellers.
 This includes things like making proper disclosures, providing needed access and information, and advising them on practices and procedures.

 Buyers’ agents must disclose dual agency to both parties and make sure they understand the conflict and risk of assuming both roles.
-In Florida, Kansas and Colorado, dual agency is prohibited by law.
+In several states, dual agency is prohibited by law.

 Will I Get A Statement Of Costs From My Agent?

-When you list your home with a listing agent, you will sign a listing agreement which will list any transaction fees (typically, to cover the cost of document storage and management) and all the commissions that you will be expected to pay at closing.
+When you list your home with a listing agent, you will sign a listing agreement that will note any transaction fees (typically to cover the cost of document storage and management) and all the commissions that you will be expected to pay at closing.

 The listing agreement also states how long the agreement will remain in place, usually 90 to 120 days.
 If your home hasn’t sold in that time, you can extend the agreement or choose a new agent.